adamminchella/see-it-say-it/README.md

 ### Wins

 We successfully met the project requirements for an MVP and produced a stylish final product on time.
-We ensured we stayed on focus and on task through regular communication.
+We ensured we stayed focused and on task through regular communication.
 This was also helped by the initial planning stage, enabling us to define a solid foundation of an idea before we started any coding.

 We also tested our main home page on Google's PageSpeed Insights and found excellent results for performance on load.